isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/exchange-online-service-description/clients-and-mobile-devices.md

 ## <a name="pop-and-imap"></a>POP e IMAP

-O Exchange Online suporta o acesso à caixa de correio tanto pelo protocolo POP3, como pelo protocolo IMAP4.
-O acesso POP e IMAP requer criptografia usando SSL.
-POP é habilitado por padrão para todos os usuários.
-Os usuários podem visualizar as configurações de conexão POP e IMAP no Outlook na Web.
-Os administradores podem desabilitar o acesso POP e IMAP baseado no usuário.
+Exchange Online supports mailbox access through both POP3 and IMAP4 protocols.
+POP and IMAP access requires encryption using SSL.
+POP is enabled by default for all users.
+Users can view their POP and IMAP connection settings in Outlook on the web.
+Administrators can disable POP and IMAP access on a per-user basis.

 Para saber mais sobre conectividade de POP3 e de IMAP4, confira [POP3 e IMAP4](https://go.microsoft.com/fwlink/p/?LinkId=272070).

 ## <a name="smtp"></a>SMTP

-O Protocolo SMTP é usado para enviar emails de saída para os clientes que se conectam ao Exchange Online por IMAP ou POP. É o protocolo primário para o roteamento e a entrega através do Exchange Server.
-O Exchange Online suporta dois tipos de serviços de retransmissão SMTP para os aplicativos de clientes internos autorizados que exigem envio de email SMTP:
+Simple Mail Transfer Protocol (SMTP) is used to send outbound mail for clients that connect to Exchange Online through IMAP or POP.
+It is the primary protocol for routing and delivery through Exchange Server.
+Exchange Online supports two types of SMTP relay services for authorized internal customer applications that require SMTP mail submission:

 - O Envio de mensagem SMTP para usuários dentro do ambiente gerenciado.

 - Retransmissão de mensagem SMTP autenticada para endereços fora do ambiente gerenciado.

 > [!IMPORTANT]
-> Os endereços IP para servidores de origem autorizados são necessários para autorizar a retransmissão SMTP.
-A criptografia e autenticação do protocolo TLS são necessárias ao usar o SMTP para enviar emails.
+> IP addresses for authorized source servers are required to allow SMTP relay.
+Transport Layer Security (TLS) encryption and authentication is required when using SMTP to send email.

-## <a name="blackberryreg-devices"></a>Dispositivos&reg; BlackBerry
+## <a name="blackberryreg-devices"></a>&reg;Dispositivos BlackBerry

-O email está disponível em&reg; dispositivos BlackBerry por meio do Exchange ActiveSync.
+O email está disponível em &reg; dispositivos BlackBerry por meio do Exchange ActiveSync.
 Para saber quais são as suas opções, consulte estes tópicos:

 - [Configurar o email em um dispositivo BlackBerry](https://go.microsoft.com/fwlink/?linkid=863394)